syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/Convert-HTML-to-PDF-in-Azure-App-Service-Linux-with-docker.md

 # Convert HTML to PDF in Azure App Service Linux with docker

-The Syncfusion [HTML to PDF converter](https://www.syncfusion.com/document-processing/pdf-framework/net/html-to-pdf) is a .NET Core library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
+The Syncfusion&reg; [HTML to PDF converter](https://www.syncfusion.com/document-processing/pdf-framework/net/html-to-pdf) is a .NET Core library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
 The result preserves all graphics, images, text, fonts, and the layout of the original HTML document or webpage.
 Using this library, you can convert an HTML to PDF using C# with the Blink rendering engine in Azure App Service Linux with docker.

 N> HTML to PDF converter is not supported with Azure App Service windows.
 We internally use Blink rendering engine for the conversion, it uses GDI calls for viewing and rendering the webpages.
 But Azure app service blocks GDI calls in the Azure website environment.
 As the Azure website does not have the elevated permission and enough rights, we can not launch the Chrome headless browser in the Azure app service windows (Azure website and Azure function).